 The only way to know for sure if a food has eggs in it is to read the food label and ingredients list carefully, or ask about menu items at restaurants.
+Steer clear of items from salad bars, deli counters, and bakeries, which are more likely to accidentally have some of your allergy trigger in them.
 If you still aren't sure, don’t eat the food.

 Also check labels of cosmetics, shampoos, creams, and lotions.
 These can sometimes have eggs in them, too.